pycommute.expression

 class pycommute.expression.ExpressionR

-Polynomial in quantum-mechanical operators with real coefficients
+Polynomial in quantum-mechanical operators with real coefficients.

 __add__(*args, **kwargs)